TUM-FAF/FAF-121-Gira-Dumitru/WP/WP_LAB_3/README.md

   - **Draw 2 different objects using mouse**

-Objects that are drown with mouse, are managed in the `WM_LBUTTONDOWN` , `WM_LBUTTONUP` , `WM_MOUSEMOVE` and `WM_RBUTTONDOWN`.
+Objects that are drawn with mouse, are managed in the `WM_LBUTTONDOWN` , `WM_LBUTTONUP` , `WM_MOUSEMOVE` and `WM_RBUTTONDOWN`.
 Objects that are drawn with mouse - Pen, Line, Polyline, Ellipse, Rectangle.

   - **Draw a custom bitmap image (1 pt)**